Skip to main content

 View the resources in your organization

 You can view both discovered and undiscovered resources associated with your organization.
-Undiscovered resources are storage resources identified but not yet added to the Console.
+The system finds storage resources and marks them as undiscovered until you add them to the Console.

-Note NOTE: The Resources page excludes Amazon FSx for NetApp ONTAP resources because users cannot associate them with a role.
-View them on the Systems page or from Workloads.
+Note The Console excludes Amazon FSx for NetApp ONTAP resources from the Resources page because users cannot associate them with a role.
+You can view these resources on the Systems page or from Workloads.

 Steps